 Fashion and image do play a role in sunglass selection.
 Ever since the 1960s, when FosterGrant ran the "Who's That Behind Those FosterGrants?" ad campaign, sunglasses have continued to increase in popularity.
 From Jack Nicholson in "Easy Rider" and John Belushi and Dan Akroyd in "The Blues Brothers" to Tom Cruise in, well, anything ("Risky Business," "Top Gun," "Jerry Maguire," "Mission Impossible II"), sunglasses have become a fashion icon.
 Styles range from conservative to outrageous, and come in every conceivable color.

 There is a certain mystique when someone wears sunglasses.
 It is often said that the eyes are the windows to the soul, so it is no wonder that a device that hides them makes the wearer seem more provocative and mysterious.

-For more information on sunglasses and related topics, check out the links on the next page.
+For more information on sunglasses and related topics, check out the links below.